unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 Hebrew Lemma Links
 ^^^^^^^^^^^^^^^^^^

 There is also a fixed format for a reference to a Hebrew Lemma file.
 When to add these will be discussed under the appropriate marker discussions, below.
 The basic link format is in the form: [<Hebrew lemma]( //en-uhal/<Hebrew Strongs ID for that lemma>).
+This Hebrew lemma must be a single Hebrew word, not a combination of more than one word.
 Additional data may be added for each of the Hebrew lemma links.
 A single definition or gloss for the lemma will follow that link and be preceded by a colon.
 This is optional and not a requirement for these Hebrew lemma links, as it is for the Greek lemma links.
 Following this definition/gloss may be narrative text and/or a sense link.
 These should be preceded with a semicolon.
 This narrative text and Sense Link can appear in any order after that semicolon, with no separator required between the narrative and Sense Link.
 A comma should be used to separate each instance of a Hebrew Lemma Link.
+..
+Requirement .3.1 Hebrew text (single word only) enclosed in square brackets Requirement .3.2 leading "(//en-uhal/"
+Requirement .3.3 Strong's ID, lead H with only 4 digits, followed by ")" Requirement .3.4 An optional gloss may follow the close parenthesis, preceded by a colon Requirement .3.5 Optional textual narrative may follow this gloss or the closing parenthesis if no gloss Requirement .3.6 Optional Sense link data may follow this gloss or the closing parenthesis if no gloss Requirement .3.7 A semicolon must precede either the narrative or sense link which can be in any order with no separation character between them

 The formats for the different options are as follows (using a 4-digit Strong’s number):
 ::